Hydraulic Conductivity Calculator

 Darcy's Law: Formulated by Henry Darcy, we can use this hydraulic conductivity equation to determine the fluid flow through a porous medium.
-The law is similar to the ohm's law or heat conduction.
-Consider a tube containing a soil sample, having a cross sectional area, , and length, .
-The conductivity is proportional to the pipe flow or fluid discharge, such that:
+The law is similar to Ohm's law or heat conduction (we described the former in the Ohm's law calculator).
+Consider a tube containing a soil sample, having a cross-sectional area, , and length, .
+The conductivity is proportional to the pipe flow or fluid discharge, , such that:

-where is the hydraulic gradient.
+where is the hydraulic gradient which you can estimate with the hydraulic gradient calculator.
 It is the ratio of difference between initial and final heads, and the distance between the two points.
 Mathematically,

 You can calculate the hydraulic gradient using two experimental techniques — constant head and falling head.